-*Disney Aulani – located in Ko Olina.
+Disney Aulani – located in Ko Olina.
 There’s a character breakfast you can make reservations for and the Disney characters show up while you eat.
-Also they apparently have awesome pools and their own lagoon – and a great luau.
+We LOVED this!!!
+We met Mickey Mouse, Minnie Mouse, Moana, and Goofy!
+Also, they have awesome pools and their own lagoon – and a luau.
 They offer some military rates depending on what/when.

 Historical Railway Society Ewa Beach – we enjoyed this 1.5 hour out-and-back train ride through Ewa Beach, Kapolei, and Ko Olina.
 The train stops halfway at Two Scoops Ice Cream in Ko Olina for a refreshing treat!
 The train cars are open (but covered), so plan accordingly with light clothes and sunscreen.
 They narrate some interesting history of the area, Oahu railways, and important figures of the islands.
 Fun!
 It cost around $40 for our family of 4 to ride.

 Mermaid Caves – an area on the west side (left of Nanakuli Beach) where you can lower yourself into a cave area that fills and empties depending on the tide.
 Best to go at low tide.

 *Iolani Palace – the only palace in the U.S. Check website for tour info and prices, but it looks like an amazing building and glimpse into the Hawaiian Royal life.